RyanSR71/ppE/docs/source/installation.rst

    import ppE

 Because this package is in its early development, code may change drastically with updates being put out quickly.
-To check WaveformUncertainty's version, run
+To check ppE's version, run

 .. code-block:: python